stereolabs/zed-hub-examples/tutorials/tutorial_02_live_stream_and_recording/README.md

 ## Custom stream

 The ZED Hub supports custom streams, meaning you can send as live video the video of your choice.
-Take a look at **tutorial_06_custom_stream** to learn more about this feature.
+To do that, just add the `sl::Mat` you built as an argument of `update()`.